 A DELTA course in Toronto requires significant time and effort.
 Make the most of this investment by studying with us.

-Delta at Language Studies Canada combines seminars and lectures with teaching practice.
+Delta at EC combines seminars and lectures with teaching practice.
 This will improve your understanding of the English language, as well as demonstrate the principles of effective second language English teaching.

 There are three modules.
 Module One looks at the background to teaching and learning and is assessed with a written exam.
 Module Two explores professional practice and is assessed with a portfolio of teaching assignments.
 Module Three is a specialist extended assignment.